Niagara Frontier Transportation Authority: Inter-city bus

 Most buses that service Downtown Buffalo operate within a couple of blocks from the Buffalo Metropolitan Transportation Center, located at the northeast corner of Ellicott and North Division Streets.
 The BMTC hosts bus services operated by Greyhound, Coach USA, Coach Canada, Megabus, various Trailways franchisees and Lakefront Lines.
 The BMTC also houses at one of its gates, the starting point of routes 40 Grand Island and 60 Niagara Falls buses, operated by the NFTA.

 Local bus

 Upon the elimination of service on route 201 serving Lockport, the NFTA made arrangements to advertise alternate service operated by Rural Niagara Transit within the city of Lockport.
 The replaced service, with lesser trips offered, served a similar service area and would allow residents of Lockport (off the route 44 Lockport) continued service.
-Rural Niagara Transit operates out of its primary hub at Niagara County Community College and spreads throughout the Niagara County area with connections between buses at the college three times daily.
-The service in Lockport is part of slightly modified service on the NCCC-Olcott and NCCC-Middleport routes.
+Rural Niagara Transit operates out of its primary hub at SUNY Niagara and spreads throughout the Niagara County area with connections between buses at the college three times daily.
+The service in Lockport is part of slightly modified service on the SUNY Niagara-Olcott and SUNY Niagara-Middleport routes.